 it is not easy for me to answer your question.
 "Heartbeat" is a broad concept - without a detailed description of the situation, I can only comment on the effects of ginseng, but not on your particular case.

 Briefly, ginseng can enlarge blood vessels, reduce blood pressure , reduce blood clotting, and have overall beneficial effects on the heart and the vascular system .
-In a more detailed view, however, this is not entirely true because ginseng as an adaptogen actually has no effects on a healthy organism.
+In a more detailed view, however, this is not entirely true, because ginseng as an adaptogen actually does not have any effects in a healthy organism.
 He does not actually reduce blood pressure - it only makes it easier for the body to reduce it if the body itself decides to reduce it.
 So, if you are completely healthy and without any stressful situations, the effect of ginseng should not be overlooked.
-If you suffer from almost any cardiovascular disease ( hypertension , atherosclerosis , chronic venous insufficiency - varicose veins or hemorrhoids ), ginseng can only improve your condition.
+If you have almost any cardiovascular disease ( hypertension , atherosclerosis , chronic venous insufficiency - varicose veins or hemorrhoids ), ginseng can only improve your condition.

 Thank you for the comprehensive answer.
 I took a break and ginseng again.
 I feel the heartbeat in the chest.
 I think I experienced a similar situation after visiting 3 fast-food cafes where I always ordered coffee.
-I do not take medication, I'm probably almost (albeit exceptionally) healthy.
+I do not take medication, healthy maybe almost (except for exceptions) I am.
 At age 34, I would not like to see a vascular disease.

 I have gotten to the ginseng on your site because I want to solve the "lazy gut" and its associated problems with constipation .
 I have a friend from whom I received tea (probably for weight loss) for this purpose, which is not sold in the Czech Republic.
 It's called Ginseng Slim Special.
 I read that it contains 80% black tea and 20% ginseng (I translated it as ginseng).
 So I thought it was going to be amateurish at home.
 When I read your site, it did not come to me that such a link could work just against the constipation.
 The original really fulfilled the purpose.
 Domestic copies have proven to be a detonator.
 I'm going to test it again, I'm looking at the clock, it's high time